ysl4567/AlgorithmicTrading/README.txt

 Currently working on:

-Combining all technical analyses explored to produce a more accurate and optimal alternating buy trade signal graph.
+Combining all technical analyses explored to produce a more accurate and optimal alternating buy-trade signal graph.

 Next step:
 Create a stock price predictor using neural networks and machine learning to understand what technical analysis is most effective in a given situation.